-These two cookware collections are made with attention to detail.
+These two most modern cookware collections are made with attention to detail.
 They both have brushed finishes, even though All-Clad also has a polished finish.
 All of their cookware comes with a brushed interior, while the exterior finishes may vary.
 The brushed interior cooking surface makes the surface non-stick and easy to hide scratches.
 The finish and style of cookware that you choose between the two will depend on your taste and functionality as they are beautifully made.

 Lid with handle